solana-foundation/solana-improvement-documents/proposals/0201-create-cluster-sysvar.md

   - keith@metaplex.foundation
 category: Standard
 type: Core
-status: Draft
+status: Review
 created: 2024-11-22
 feature:
 ---

 ## Summary

 There should be a natively accessible Sysvar (like Rent or Clock) that provides Cluster details in order to determine the specific SVM environment.

 ## Motivation

 It is currently not possible to determine which cluster a Solana program is executing on from within the program itself.
 This makes dynamic behavior based on different SVM environments difficult without requiring multiple builds of a single protocol.
 Native determination of the SVM cluster would improve DevEx and diminish opportunities to introduce bugs by allowing more dynamic program execution.

 ## Alternatives Considered

 - **SDK Abstraction** - It would be possible but difficult to maintain separate SDKs per cluster or dynamic resolution based on genesis hash

 ## New Terminology

 **ClusterDetails** - The sysvar structure which provides the relevant details for a program to determine which cluster it's executing on.

 ## Detailed Design

 The following Cluster type and ClusterDetails struct would provide sufficient details for a program to properly determine the environment on which it's executing.
 String tags are included because using genesis hash alone is insufficient for clusters that don't guarantee permanence such as devnet, testnet, or roll-ups.

 ```rust
 /// The cluster type, usually the first three with an optional named